lwe/page_title_helper/README.md

 [![Gem Version](https://badge.fury.io/rb/page_title_helper.svg)](http://badge.fury.io/rb/page_title_helper)

-Ever wondered if there was an easier and DRY-way to set your page titles (and/or headings), introducing _page title helper_, a small Rails 3 view helper to inflect titles from controllers & actions.
+Ever wondered if there was an easier and DRY-way to set your page titles (and/or headings), introducing _page title helper_, a small view helper for Rails 4.2 and 5 to inflect titles from controllers and actions.

-In your layout add this to your `<head>`-section:
+In your layout, add this to your `<head>`-section:

       ...
       <title><%= page_title %></title>